rseal/Software-Defined-Radar-Simulator/readme.txt

 Dependencies:
 1. The latest version of the systemc software.
-2. Ruby ( required for install-header script).
-3. Python ( only required for copyright installation script ).
+2. Python ( only required for copyright installation script ).
-4. Latest version of Gnu Compiler Collection (GCC) software.
+3. Latest version of Gnu Compiler Collection (GCC) software.
-5. Latest version of Boost libraries ( www.boost.org ).
+4. Latest version of Boost libraries ( www.boost.org ).
-6. Scons build tool.
+5. Waf build tool.

 Installation Notes:

 At this point, the SDRS software is for development use only.
 Two steps are involved to build:
 1. As the root user, run the "install-headers" script in the scripts folder.
-2. As a standard user, run scons in subdirectories with an SConstruct file.
+2. As a standard user, run "waf config build" in subdirectories with an wscript file.

 There are currently several functioning blocks complete.
 However, the effort to move these binary tests to a more unified structure ( i.e. boost-test ) has